 What is the Best Season to Elope in Oregon?

 Summer is the obvious time to elope in Oregon but don’t overlook spring, fall, and YES even winter.
 Sunshine and lush landscape might be ideal but you could also cozy up in a snowy Mt.
 Hood Cabin.
 Eloping in the off season means less crowds at all of Oregon’s state parks and hiking trails.

-Privacy & Solitude
+Do you want Privacy & Solitude for your Elopement?

 Many couples elope because they want to have privacy while they exchange vows.
 Popular destinations do tend to get crowded at certain times of the year, or even at certain times of the day.
 If you’re hiking to a waterfall with a single trail, make sure you know when the trail will have the least visitors.

 My best advice here is to elope at sunrise on a weekday if you have your heart set on a high-traffic spot.
-The light is typically best at sunrise and you’ll be the only two determinded enough to wake up that early!
+The light is typically best at sunrise and you’ll be the only two determined enough to wake up that early!

 Oregon Marriage License & Legal Stuff

 Luckily the legal stuff is pretty straightforward and simple when it comes to elopements in Oregon.
 There are a few basics you’ll want to know to make sure your marriage is legit.

 It’s as simple as going to the nearest Oregon courthouse together and obtaining a license.
 Most counties in Oregon require you to wait three days after obtaining a license.
 So make sure you get everything squared away well before the ceremony.
 If you’re in Oregon for less than 3 days you can have the grace period waived for $5.
 Easy.

 Find out everything you need to know about Oregon Marriage Licenses